hellenike/textbook/docs/about/index.md

 - the article and pronouns
 - a small core of extremely common verbs, especially those which have a large number of compounds.
 In counting the frequency of a simplex verb like φέρω, we include occurrences of compounds such as ἐπιφέρω or ἐκφέρω.

-It includes a relatively small number of nouns, and fewer adjectives:  these parts of speech vary more from one corpus to another.
+Our "core vocabulary" list also includes a relatively small number of nouns, and fewer adjectives:  these parts of speech vary more from one corpus to another.

 As we get further into the course, we focus on a second tier of vocabulary:  terms that are frequent in the target corpus and related or similar texts, but not necessarily in other Greek corpora.
 The goal is to have a large enough vocabulary to recognize 75-90% of the lexical items in the target text, excluding proper nouns and adjectives.
 For some target texts, a vocabulary of < 500 words may be adequate.
 This second vocabulary tier will include more verbs, a larger number of nouns, and some additional adjectives.